sebleier/django-redis-cache/docs/advanced_configuration.rst

 When using the pickle serializer, you can use ``PICKLE_VERSION`` to specify the protocol version of pickle you want to use to serialize your python objects.

+**Default Pickle Version:** `-1`

+The default pickle protocol is -1, which is the highest and latest version.
+This value should be pinned to a specific protocol number, since ``-1`` means different things between versions of Python.

 .. code:: python